Output

 it provides all information about our dataset, such as

-Total number of samples or rows Column names Number of non-null values The data type of each column Our dataset doesn’t have any null values because the total number of features is 303 ranging from 0 – 302; all features have the same number of samples/rows.
+Our dataset doesn’t have any null values because the total number of features is 303 ranging from 0 – 302; all features have the same number of samples/rows.

-We “ca ” should contain the number of major vessels(0-3) which should be float or int.
+We “ca” should contain the number of major vessels(0-3) which should be float or int.
 But it’s datatype showing object.
 Let’s explore it.

 print(f"Unique values of ca variable :- \n {df['ca'].unique()}")